vbaconnet-ledger/developer-portal/_docs/coin/speculos.md

 layout: doc
 ---

-The goal of the Speculos project is to emulate Ledger Nano S, Nano X and Blue apps on standard desktop computers, without any hardware device.
+The goal of the Speculos project is to emulate Ledger Nano S, Nano X, Nano S Plus and Blue apps on standard desktop computers, without any hardware device.
 You will need it to test your Blockchain integration.

 If you want to dive through the entire Speculos doc, [click here](../../speculos/introduction).